Azure/azure-sdk-for-js/sdk/eventhub/event-hubs/README.md

 it will retry sending the batch based on the retry options passed into the `EventHubProducerClient`.

-If the maximum retry attempts are exhaused, the promise returned by `sendBatch` will be rejected with the error returned by the last retry attempt.
+If the maximum retry attempts are exhaused, the promise returned by `createBatch` or `sendBatch` will be rejected with the error returned by the last retry attempt.

 ### Examples